tygedavis/portfolio-v2/README.md

 Completely designed by me with some help from some very talented, open-source talents (credit given on my site and here in the ReadMe).
 As well as completely updated information and some new features.
 I also plan on learning from my past mistakes and maintaining this website regularly.

+## Bugs
+If you notice any bugs or issues with my website, please feel free to report the issue via GitHub or let me know [here](https://github.com/tygedavis/portfolio-v2/discussions) in this repositories discussion page.